vladplotnik/ordering-bff-sample/README.md

 - Implement filters in NestJS to catch and format errors consistently.
 - Use built-in exceptions like `NotFoundException`, `BadRequestException` or define custom exception filters.
 - Use class-validator and class-transformer in DTOs to validate incoming data.
-- Create global pipes for automatic validation.
+- Use NestJS validation pipes to ensure only valid and expected data is processed.

-### 1.4 Authorization
+### 1.4 Security

-- Secure routes using guards and decorators that check tokens and permissions.
+- Secure routes using guards and decorators to ensure that no endpoint can be accessed without passing an access token.
+- Ensure that all data transmitted between the client, BFF, and backend services is encrypted using HTTPS to prevent interception.
+- Protect your BFF against denial-of-service attacks by implementing rate limiting on incoming requests.
+- Configure CORS to allow requests only from trusted domains and avoid cross-site scripting attacks.

 ### 1.5 Logging and Monitoring